sdthornton/css-style-guide/README.md

     .pull-left { float: left; }
     ```

-  + Add a space after the colon in declarations
+  + Add a space after the colon between a declaration and its value

     ```scss
     // Bad